-Yes, the Park Service are overtly careful in protecting their guests.
+Yes, the Park Service is overtly careful in protecting its guests.
 The only overlooks available at present are far from the lava.
 There are no signs of any explosive events on the horizon so as long as you follow ALL NPS guidelines you will be perfectly safe visiting the park.

 Is the Eruption Dangerous